oivinde/sno-v/README.md

 - Remember to enable checkbox for “OpenShift Virtualization”</br>
 - We will use specific SSH-key</br>
-- We will use fixed IP in this guide</br>

 **Cluster name** : ocpmini.somedomain.com</br>
 **Node name** : ocp1.somedomain.com</br>